NUISANCEMC/ProSelecta/README.md

     enu = projection(event)
 ```

-This example is contrived, but hopefully it highlights how a robust event processing environment, coupled to a JIT runtime can enable a range of dynamic, automated workflows.
+This example is somewhat contrived and not particularly efficient, but hopefully it highlights how a robust event processing environment, coupled to a JIT runtime can enable a range of dynamic, automated workflows.

 ## Attribution